AxdeKlerk/SLP/TESTING.md

 This fix ensures future event listings remain consistent even if the optional `title` field isn’t used.
 Django’s automatic call to the model’s `__str__()` provides a safe fallback for display logic.

+#### Delivery and Booking Fees Carry Over to Order Summary

+**User Story:**

+As a **user**, I want **delivery and booking fees shown in my basket to be accurately carried over to my checkout summary**, so that I **always see the correct final total before payment**.

+**What Was Tested:**

+I tested whether event booking fees (10%) and merch delivery fees (£5 + 50% per additional item) displayed in the basket were reflected correctly in the order summary after checkout creation.

+**Acceptance Criteria:**

+[x] Booking fee included per event ticket in checkout total.
+[x] Delivery fee included per merch item in checkout total.
+[x] Checkout total matches basket total exactly.
+[x] Order stored with both fee values in subtotal and total.

+**Tasks Completed:**

+[x] Updated `basket_checkout` view to include both fees.
+[x] Verified totals using multiple event and merch combinations.
+[x] Cross-checked database entries for accurate totals.
+[x] Confirmed display consistency in both basket and checkout templates.

+**Notes:**

+Initial totals excluded additional fees due to logic mismatch between basket and checkout views.
+Adjusting `basket_checkout` to include both charges resolved the discrepancy entirely.

+#### Order Deletion Messages Appear Under Orders in Progress

+**User Story:**

+As a **user**, I want **confirmation messages for deleted orders to appear directly under “Orders in Progress”** so I can **clearly see the result of my action without confusion**.

+**What Was Tested:**

+Tested visibility and location of deletion messages after removing pending orders from the user profile page.

+**Acceptance Criteria:**

+[x] Deleted order message appears in red below “Orders in Progress”.
+[x] Message no longer appears in basket view.
+[x] Message persists only for current request and clears on refresh.
+[x] Basket error messages remain unaffected.

+**Tasks Completed:**

+[x] Tagged order deletion messages with `extra_tags="orders"`.
+[x] Filtered message rendering in `basket.html` to exclude `"orders"`.
+[x] Added message block under Orders in Progress to show only `"orders"` messages.
+[x] Verified display after both single and bulk deletions.

+**Notes:**

+The original “4 order(s) deleted” message was caused by shared message context between basket and orders views.
+Introducing message tags allowed each section to handle its own alerts cleanly and consistently.